openebs-archive/elves/README.md

-# elves
+# Elves

-Helpers for setting up the development and demo environements
+Helpers for setting up the development and demo environements.

+This is our `programmable infrastructure` repository.

 ## Setting up build environement

 ### Pre-requisites

 - Linux Host ( say Ubuntu )
 - Virtual Box
 - Vagrant